Question: Can Arthritis Cause Hearing Loss?

+Is there a connection between rheumatoid arthritis (RA) and ear problems?
 Some people with rheumatoid arthritis complain of a full feeling in their ears or fluid in their ear, as well as some hearing loss.
-The problem appears to be chronic for many people with rheumatoid arthritis.

 More commonly, patients with Sjogren's Syndrome may complain of:

 - ear pain due to inflammation in the nasal cavity blocking the eustachian tube

 Arthritis Medications and Hearing Loss

 If these symptoms occur, consider a change in medication.